The French Capital in a Nutshell: 24 Hours in Paris

 The Louvre Museum with its classic architecture and manicured gardens.

-Even with this brilliant, time-stamped plan in hand, the 2023 French pension protest promptly shut down all railways, which meant there was no train running to take us back to where we came from.
-Missing our Louvre visit, we scrambled to book the next available flight back to London to avoid getting stuck in the city altogether!
+Even with this brilliant, time-stamped plan in hand, the 2023 French pension protest promptly shut down all railways, which meant there was no train back to London.
+Missing my Louvre visit, I scrambled to book the next available flight back to avoid getting stuck in the city altogether!

-Feeling emo about not seeing the Mona Lisa, I consoled myself with a macaron at the Ladurée shop in the airport.
-But you don't have to suffer the same fate; you can find these delectable treats at various spots in the city–there’s even a Ladurée below the Louvre.
+Feeling despondent about missing the Mona Lisa, I consoled myself with a macaron from Ladurée inside the airport.
+You don't have to suffer the same fate; find these delectable treats at various locations around the city—there’s even a Ladurée below the Louvre.

 Customers lining up inside the famous Ladurée macaron shop in Paris.